hashicorp/terraform/website/source/docs/enterprise/api/runs.html.md

 ### Actions

-The following actions can be perfomed on this resource.
+The following actions can be performed on this resource.

 <dl>
   <dt>Queue a run</dt>
-  <dd>POST /api/v1/enviromments/:username/:name/plan</dd>
+  <dd>POST /api/v1/environments/:username/:name/plan</dd>
 </dl>

 ### Examples